.png)

 The two siblings running the room together create a service dynamic that is notably different from the hierarchical brigade model common at comparable addresses in northern Italy.
 The meal at Duomo has a familial cadence, attentive without formality's coldness.
 That quality is harder to engineer than the food, and at this price tier, the difference between a technically accomplished meal and a genuinely absorbing one usually lives in service.
 Here, the pacing is managed by people with an evident stake in the room, which keeps the ritual from tipping into performance.

-Duomo serves lunch and dinner Tuesday through Saturday, lunch only on Sunday evenings, and is closed Monday at lunch.
+Duomo serves lunch and dinner Tuesday through Saturday and is closed Monday and Sunday.
 The format is meal-focused rather than drop-in, and at the €€€€ price tier, with typical two-course meal costs above €66 before wine, an evening here is an investment in both time and money.
-Book well ahead: a restaurant of this recognition in a small city with a contained tourist season does not have slack in its reservation calendar during the spring-to-autumn peak.
+Advance reservations are essential.

 The Wine Program as a Parallel Argument